Swayze Waters: Carolina Panthers

 On February 11, 2016, Waters was signed by the Carolina Panthers.
 He was waived on August 15, 2016.

 BC Lions

 On February 7, 2017, it was announced that Waters had signed with the BC Lions (CFL).
 He was recovering from an injury to start the 2017 CFL season, while rookie Ty Long assumed the kicking duties.
 After Long performed well in the first three games, Waters was released on July 12, 2017.

 Edmonton Eskimos

 Waters was signed by the Edmonton Eskimos on September 25, 2017.
 He played in five games for the Eskimos, making 11 of 15 field goal attempts and 12 of 14 one-point converts.

-Toronto Argonauts (II)
+Toronto Argonauts (second stint)

 Upon entering free agency, Waters signed with the Toronto Argonauts on February 14, 2018 to a one-year deal.
 However, Waters was released by the Argos on June 6, 2018, partway through the preseason.

 Personal life

 Swayze Waters is the son of Susan and Joel Waters and is married to Kendal Carr Waters.
 Contrary to a popular rumor, Waters is not named after actor Patrick Swayze.
 His grandmother's maiden name was "Swayze" and that is for whom he is named.

 He appeared in the third season of the TV series Undrafted on NFL Network, which aired in 2016.
 The series follows Waters as he leaves his punting job in the CFL in order to chase after his dream of being a punter in the NFL.